izot/smartserver-iot/resources/enocean/JP/Local/Readme.md

 -   **BACnet Type Mapping File Name:** EOSxJ-lcl-V3.btm

 <a name="Complete"></a>
-# EnOcean-JP-lcl-V5.dtp - Consolidated Device Type Package File
+# EnOcean-JP-lcl-V6.dtp - Consolidated Device Type Package File

-The EnOcean-JP-lcl-V5.dtp file is a consolidated device type package file that includes the device type contents for all of the individual EnOcean sensor and switch devices in this collection.
-Note that this does not include the btm files, which should be imported into the SmartServer IoT separately if desired for a given application.
+The EnOcean-JP-lcl-V6.dtp file is a consolidated device type package file that includes the device type contents for all of the individual EnOcean sensor and switch devices in this collection.
+This consolidated package file also includes the btm files for the individual devices as well.

 About this device type package file

--   **File Name:** EnOcean-JP-lcl-V5.dtp
+-   **File Name:** EnOcean-JP-lcl-V6.dtp